How good is the Royal Enfield Hunter 350 Retro variant? Let’s find out…

 Royal Enfield Hunter 350 Retro vs Metro: Who Should Buy What?

-However, if its classic proportions and design get you hooked and you’re not someone who’s too particular about riding enthu all the time, or are too tight on budget, the Retro factory variant could just be the perfect pick.
+However, if its classic proportions and design get you hooked and you’re not someone who’s too particular about riding Enthu all the time, or is too tight on budget, the Retro factory variant could just be the perfect pick.
 Oh, this could also be the best entry point to Royal Enfield for aspirants from lower segments!